fauzxan/Reliable-Data-Transfer/README.md

 The following algorithm has been implemented from the textbook:

 ### Sender side
-1. Data received from above.
-When data is received from above, the SR sender checks the next available sequence number for the packet.
-If the sequence number is within the sender’s window, the data is packetized and sent; otherwise it is either bu!ered or returned to the upper layer for later transmission, as in GBN.
+1. **Data received from above.** When data is received from above, the SR sender checks the next available sequence number for the packet.
+If the sequence number is within the sender’s window, the data is packetized and sent; otherwise it is either buffered or returned to the upper layer for later transmission, as in GBN.

 ```python3